 - Nationally distributed funds (N) are allocated on the basis of national priority by Land Transport NZ from the National Land Transport Fund in accordance with its allocation process.
 Funding is mainly derived from road user charges, fuel excise and motor vehicle registrations.
 Wellington region's share of N will vary from year to year.
-A forecast of likely N funding, totalling \$915 million over 10 years, has been obtained from the 2005/06 National Land Transport Programme.
+A forecast of likely N funding, totalling \$926 million over 10 years, is estimated from the 2005/06 National Land Transport Programme.
 This includes all passenger transport funding plus state highway and local road development funding.
-Some local road funding is allowed for projects below the scope of the RLTS, but an estimate of this has not been able to be assessed. \$585 million of N funding for state highway and local road maintenance has not been considered because it has first call on funding.
-An additional \$80 million 'N' funding for the investigation and preliminary design work for the TGM to enable construction start by 2011/12 was announced on 18 May 2006. - Regionally distributed funds (R) are allocated by Land Transport NZ to activities that are not judged to be of sufficient national priority to be funded from N. Regional priorities are taken into account.
+Some local road funding is allowed for projects below the scope of the RLTS, but an estimate of this has not been able to be assessed.
+This includes an additional \$80 million 'N' funding for the investigation and preliminary design work for the TGM to enable construction start by 2011/12, as announced on 18 May 2006. - Regionally distributed funds (R) are allocated by Land Transport NZ to activities that are not judged to be of sufficient national priority to be fully funded from N. Regional priorities are taken into account.
 Funding is derived from road user charges and fuel excise.
-A forecast of likely R funding, totalling \$234 million over 10 years, has been obtained from the 2005/06 National Land Transport Programme. - Crown appropriations (C) are special regional funds which are allocated by Land Transport NZ.
+A forecast of likely R funding, totalling \$235 million over 10 years, has been obtained from the 2005/06 National Land Transport Programme. - Crown appropriations (C) are special regional funds which are allocated by Land Transport NZ.
 This funding resulted from the Wellington Transport Project which identified increased funding requirements for Wellington region's transport needs.
 Total C funding over the next 10 years is \$885 million and it is not indexed, meaning its buying power reduces over time due to inflation.
 Crown funding has been made available to support specific activities as set out below.